menacit/virt_base_course/19-linux_os_virt_tech.md

 ## User namespace
 Root in chroot is root.

-Lot's of things such as package managers expect root privileges, but don't really need it.
+Lots of things such as package managers expect root privileges, but don't really need it.

-User namespaces gives members their own group and user lists.
+User namespaces give members their own group and user lists.

 ![bg right:30%](images/19-wireframe_head.jpg)